jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     AttributeError: module 'src.person' has no attribute 'factory'

-* I add it to the list of exceptions
+* I add it to the list of Exceptions_ encountered

   .. code-block:: python